This policy applies to navigators and certified application counselors (CACs), referred to collectively as assisters in this policy.

-Complete all required training courses, achieving the minimum passing score on all required assessments.
+- Complete all required training courses through the online MNsure Learning Center, achieving the minimum passing score on all required assessments.

 Assisters-in-training are prohibited from:

-Calling the ARC for any reason.
-Assisters-in-training may email the ARC to submit required forms, report technical issues with the training process, or check on their certification status.
+- Calling the ARC for any reason.
+Assisters-in-training must email the ARC (firstname.lastname@example.org) to submit required forms or report technical issues with the training process.

-Using their training ID for any other purpose than logging into the MNsure learning and certification portal.
+- Using their training ID for any other purpose than logging into the MNsure Learning Center.

-Assister-in-training submits a background study consent form to the ARC by secure email or by fax (651-431-7572).
+- Assister-in-training submits a background study consent form to the ARC by secure email or by fax (651-431-7572).
 Once per week, MNsure submits all newly received background studies to the Minnesota Department of Human Services, Licensing Division for processing.
-MNsure typically receives results within one week, although results may be delayed if processing requires further investigation.
+MNsure typically receives results within one week, although results may be delayed.
 An assister-in-training will be notified of their appeal rights by mail if their background study results in a disqualification.

-Assister-in-training completes required training courses.
-The current certification requirements for navigators and CACs are published on MNsure’s Navigator One Stop website.
+- Assister-in-training completes required online training courses through the MNsure Learning Center.
+The current certification requirements for navigators and CACs are published on MNsure’s Navigator One Stop.

-Assisters-in-training that have completed a background check and completed all required training will be submitted to MNsure’s General Counsel as the MNsure Board designee, for certification approval.
+- Assisters-in-training that have completed a background check and completed all required training will be submitted to MNsure’s general counsel as the MNsure Board of Directors designee, for certification approval.